 A department within Student Affairs, El Centro Chicano (El Centro) serves as a resource center for all Latina/o and USC students.
 Founded in 1972, the center fosters a community of critically thinking, socially conscious Chicana/o and Latina/o leaders, providing personal, social and academic support through graduation and beyond.
 El Centro Chicano also provides social and cultural programming, student advocacy, assistance for Latina/o student groups, transitional/beyond USC programming and community outreach that fosters and promotes the academic and personal success of Latina/o students.
 In addition, they educate the campus about Latina/o issues and the ethnic diversity represented within the community (i.e., Central and South America, Cuba, Dominican Republic, Mexico and Puerto Rico) by serving as a resource to the entire USC family.

-Through the Latino Resource Handbook, handed out to all new Latina/o students, and the weekly El Centro E-newsletter, they inform students about information such as scholarship opportunities, internships, cultural events and student organizations that will help improve their university experience.
+The Latino Resource Handbook, handed out to all new Latina/o students, and the weekly El Centro E-newsletter, inform students about opportunities such as scholarships, internships, cultural events and student organizations that will help improve their university experience.
 El Centro serves as headquarters for approximately 21 Chicano/Latino student organizations as well as the Latino Parent Association.
-All students, including commuter, transfer and graduate students, are welcome to use the student lounge, kitchenette and study room.
+All students, including undergraduate commuter, transfer/spring admit and graduate students, are welcome to use the student lounge/study room and kitchenette/computer lab.